VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/navigation.md

     ```

-## Overview of All Registered Blades in the Application
+## Overview of all registered blades in application

-You can see all `blades` registered in the application with and without paths.
+You can see all blades registered in the application with and without paths.
 To do so, use a browser extension called `Vue Devtools`.

 ![Readmore](../../media/readmore.png){: width="25"} [Vue Devtools](https://devtools.vuejs.org/)